Margaret Knight - Teacher and Traveller

 Hello, I'm Margaret Knight, an art and cultural historian, teacher and cultural tour organiser based in London.
 I have been teaching for longer than I care to say, first in the art history departments of various polytechnics and then at the Victoria and Albert Museum where I developed the Adult Education programmes at the request of the Director Roy Strong.
 I devised the first Foundation Course for NADFAS and the first two of the very successful V&A Year Courses, ‘Medieval and Renaissance Art’ and ‘Art and Design since 1850’.
 Along the way I contributed to a number of books on art and design and acted as historical adviser to the drama units of the BBC and Channel 4 including "Mrs Brown".
 After leaving the V&A I was co-director of ‘The Course Studies’ for 15 years, planning and teaching a series of multi-disciplinary programmes.

-My recent tours have been to Friuli, Galicia, Le Marche, Calabria, and Venice and you can view itineraries and information about them here.
+My recent tours have been to Friuli, Galicia, Le Marche, Calabria, Venice and Alsace Lorraine

 Notes for 'The Pilgrim Roads', 'The House of Tiffany' and 'Three Artists of the Golden Age' are available in Notes and Letters.